-NatWest Debt Collection Agency – who are they?
+NatWest Debt Collection Agency – Must you pay in 2024?

 What do they want?

 NatWest Debt Collection Agency is the debt collection agency of NatWest bank, one of the ‘Big Four’ clearing banks in the UK.
 With so many people using their banking services, it’s a likelihood that some people may not be able to keep up to date with their payments.

 If you use NatWest as your primary bank, and you have potentially missed payments on a loan, a mortgage or a credit card, or you have exceeded the agreed overdraft facility, NatWest Debt Collection Agency will send you a letter.

 If you haven’t managed to keep up with your payments, it’s nothing to get too upset about.
 In our busy day to day lives, it’s very common to accidentally let debts and sums of money you owe fall through the cracks.

 As mentioned above, NatWest Debt Collection Agency will call or send a letter to request payment.
 This is part of the first stage of the debt collection process.